birkoss/ukulele/readme.md

   - Test that every options is available in the quiz

 - When we click on a link from the favorite, we should use an anchor #index, to get to the correct chord

+- When a fret > 10, the finger is too close (like the 3rd B major)